RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 .. code-block:: bash

-   root> cp /opt/otobo/scripts/nginx-vhost-443.include.conf /etc/nginx/conf.d/nginx.conf
+   sudo cp /opt/otobo/scripts/nginx-vhost-443.include.conf /etc/nginx/sites-available/nginx.conf
+   sudo ln -s /etc/nginx/sites-available/nginx.conf /etc/nginx/sites-enabled/nginx.conf
-   root> cd /etc/nginx/
+   cd /etc/nginx/
-   root> mkdir snippets
+   sudo mkdir snippets
-   root> cp /opt/otobo/scripts/nginx/snippets/ssl-params.conf snippets/
+   sudo cp /opt/otobo/scripts/nginx/snippets/ssl-params.conf snippets/

-Please edit the files and add the required information like SSL certificate storage path.
+Edit the files and add the required information like SSL certificate storage path.

-Now you can restart your web server to load the new configuration settings.
+Now you restart your web server to load the new configuration settings.
 On most systems you can use the following command to do so:

 .. code-block:: bash

-   root> systemctl restart nginx
+   sudo systemctl restart nginx

-It is also required to enable port ``80`` and ``443`` on the firewall (if configured).
+It is also required to allow port ``80`` and ``443`` on the firewall (if configured).

 .. code-block:: bash

-   root> ufw allow "Nginx Full"
+   sudo ufw allow "Nginx Full"

-Step 6: Set File Permissions
+Step 7: Set File Permissions
 ----------------------------

 Please execute the following command to set the file and directory permissions for OTOBO.